 - 1. Use air sealing caulk to fill the following areas: - a.
 All holes in wall and ceiling electrical boxes.
 Use a flashlight or headlamp to check filled holes.
 Re-seal where light penetrates through holes. - b.
 All holes in the top plates on interior and exterior walls. - 2.
 Use air sealing caulk or spray foam to fill the areas listed below.
 Unless specified, use air sealing caulk for gaps less than 1/4" and spray foam for gaps greater than 1/4" - a.
 All holes in both interior and exterior wall studs. - b.
 All sillbox penetrations such as dryer vent, plumbing pipe, gas line, etc. - c.
-All gaps between the top of the foundation wall foamboard and the wall upper plate. - d.
+All gaps between the top of the foundation wall foamboard and the wall upper plate. - 3.
+Use spray foam to seal the following areas: - a.
 The gap in the sub-floor around the perimeter of the cold air return boots.
 Fill the gap from the main floor first.
-Once the foam has expanded, fill from the basement to ensure a complete perimeter seal - e.
-If the plumber has run drainpipe and water lines for the tub, cover the subfloor hole for the bathtub plumbing with scrap OSB from the basement side of the drain, fasten with several 11/4" sheetrock screws, and seal tight with spray foam from the main floor side of the drain.

-REQUIREMENT: This is a Building Code and a Focus on Energy New Homes program requirement.
+Once the foam has expanded, fill from the basement to ensure a complete perimeter seal - b.
+The sub-floor opening under the tub.
+If the plumber has run drainpipe and water lines for the tub, cover the sub-floor hole for the bathtub plumbing with scrap OSB from the basement side of the drain, fasten with several 11⁄4" sheetrock screws, and seal tight with spray foam from the main floor side of the drain. - REQUIREMENT: This is a Building Code and a Focus on Energy New Homes program requirement.

-f.
+c.
 If there is a 6" bath fan vent duct (for a future bathroom) exiting through the sill box, use spray foam to seal the vent perimeter around the sillbox foamboard.
 Push a garbage bag into the duct from the inside (see Figure 12-1).
 Completely fill the duct and the sill box around the vent with fiberglass insulation (see Figure 12-2).